evidentlyai/evidently/docs/book/integrations/evidently-and-mlflow.md

 ## Tutorial 1: Evaluating Data Drift with **MLFlow and Evidently**

-In this example, we will use Evidently to check input features for [Data Drift](../reports/data-drift.md) and log and visualize the results with MLflow.
+In this tutorial, you will use Evidently to check input features for [Data Drift](../reports/data-drift.md) and log and visualize the results with MLflow.

 Here is a Jupyter notebook with the example:
 {% embed url="https://github.com/evidentlyai/evidently/blob/main/examples/integrations/mlflow_logging/mlflow_integration.ipynb" %}

+In case of any discrepancies refer to the example notebook as a source of truth.

 ## **Step 1.
 Install MLflow and Evidently**